 For more information on moving to/from Colorado Springs as a CSB student, contact Erik Wallace, MD, Associate Dean for CSB, at firstname.lastname@example.org who can connect you to current CSB students.

 A: CSB students have access to the same academic, career, and financial support, as all CUSOM students do, through the Office of Student Life (OSL).
 OSL representatives are available by phone, video conference, and in-person at the CSB during regularly scheduled visits or by appointment.
+CSB students also have access to local advisors in addition to designated specialty advisors on the main campus.

 The administrative and teaching space for the CSB is located on the 4th floor of the Lance Center for Academic Health Sciences, located on the University of Colorado Colorado Springs Campus (UCCS).
 This location includes dedicated space for the CSB leadership team, individual study space with lockable storage for each student, desktop computers, wifi access, a small medical library, small group rooms, a kitchen, a classroom with video conferencing capabilities, an outdoor deck, and indoor common spaces with comfortable chairs/couches with views of Pikes Peak and the UCCS campus.